JackDanna/FogentRoleplayTemplate/README.md

 *When using a Range on a battlemap, if any of the components of the Range have a decimal remainder, round down to the nearest multiple of 5 ft.

 A Range specifies at what distance an action can be performed.
-The startRange specifies the shortest distance the Range covers.
-The endRange specifies the furthest distance the Range covers.
+The Start Range specifies the shortest distance the Range covers.
+The End Range specifies the furthest distance the Range covers.

-startRange = (startRangeBase) + ((Size of governing Skill Dice Pool) * (startRangePerDice))
+Start Range = (Start Range Base) + ((Size of governing Skill Dice Pool) * (Start Range Per Dice))

-endRange = (endRangeBase) + ((Size of governing Skill Dice Pool) * (endRangePerDice))
+End Range = (End Range Base) + ((Size of governing Skill Dice Pool) * (End Range Per Dice))

-The result of calculating a range can be written as "(Range Name): (startRange) - (endRange) (Length Unit of Mesure)", for example "Melee: 0 - 5 ft".
+The result of calculating a range can be written as "(Range Name): (Start Range) - (End Range) (Length Unit of Mesure)", for example "Melee: 0 - 5 ft".

 If a Range specifies "(Normal)" as part of it's name, than the Dice Pool rolled for the action will do so normally.
 If "(Disadvantage)" is specified than the Dice Pool rolled for the action does so at Disadvantage.
 If "(Super Disadvantage)" is specified than the Dice Pool rolled for the action does so at Super Disadvantage.